FAQs

 Who else is involved in restoration of the Montgomery Canal?

-There are a number of restoration initiatives underway on the Montgomery Canal at present.
-South of Llanymynech, in Powys, a large project managed by C&RT and funded by Levelling Up Funding will rebuild two bridges, undertake extensive dredging and provide new nature reserves.
-In Shropshire, Schoolhouse Bridge has been rebuilt in 2023.
+There are a number of restoration initiatives led by CRT currently underway in Powys – see answer below.
+In Shropshire, Schoolhouse Bridge was rebuilt in 2023.
 This project was funded by Montgomery Waterways Restoration Trust.
-The Montgomery Canal Partnership brings together those parties with an interest in restoration of the canal and has representatives covering the full range of interests, including local authorities, conservation organisations and waterways groups.
+The Montgomery Canal Partnership brings together those parties with an interest in restoration of the canal and has representatives covering the full range of interests including local authorities, conservation organisations and waterways groups.

 What is the Society doing at Crickheath South?